top of page

 This class teaches how dementia affects communication, including tips for communicating well with family, friends and health care professionals.

-Presented by Jenna Fink at the Alzheimer’s Association, Minnesota/North Dakota Chapter.
+Presented by Alzheimer’s Association, Minnesota/North Dakota Chapter.

 Get Directions